 - Sizes Available: 14-inch

 Every once in a while, Lodge releases a themed series with unique designs.
-From its most recent collaboration with the TV series Yellowstone to its Wildlife Series, these functional skillets are the ultimate gift-worthy keepsake for a cast-iron lover.
+These include the nature-themed Wildlife Series, the collab with Mexican artist Lourdes Villagómez on a Day of the Dead series and the travel-themed Wanderlust series.
+These functional skillets are the ultimate gift-worthy keepsake for a cast-iron lover.

 Dual Handle Pan